ftf/dotfiles/README.md

 Put them in .dotfiles/privatedots.
 When they should be linked to your home directory add as before ```.symlink``` to the filename.

-To link newly added private dotfiles use ```./installer.sh privatedots link```
+To link newly added private dotfiles use ```./install.sh privatedots link```

-The ```privatedots``` directory will be compressed with tar/bzip2 and afterwards be encrypted with openssl/des.
+The ```privatedots``` directory will be compressed with tar/bzip2 and afterwards encrypted with openssl/des.

 ### Transfer private dotfiles between machines
 - Run ```./install.sh privatedots pack``` and enter a password when prompted
-- Copy the privdots.des3 file to others box ```.dotfile``` directory by ftp/sftp/scp/rsync whatever
+- Copy the privdots.des3 file to anothers box ```.dotfile``` directory by ftp/sftp/scp/rsync whatever
 - At the other machine run ```./install.sh privatedots install```